microsoft/hlsl-specs/proposals/0018-work-graphs.md

 ##### System Value Parameters

-Broadcast and Coalescing Launch shaders support a subset of compute shader system value inputs.
+Broadcasting and Coalescing Launch shaders support a subset of compute shader system value inputs.
 These have the same types, meanings, and usages as they do for compute shaders.